Kadhal Kirukkan

-Kadhal Kirukkan is a 2003 Indian Tamil-language romantic thriller film, written and directed by Sakthi Chidambaram, starring Parthiban, Richa Pallod and Vineeth.
-It is a remake of the 2002 Hindi film Deewangee.
+Kadhal Kirukkan is a 2003 Indian Tamil-language romantic thriller film, written and directed by Sakthi Chidambaram.
+The film stars Parthiban in the main lead role alongside Richa Pallod and Vineeth.
+It is the Tamil remake of the 2002 Hindi film Deewangee.

 Plot

 Saravanan and Selvi Maha are childhood friends.
 Saravanan is so madly in love with Maha that it turns him into a killer.
 Knifing or gunning down anyone who comes in the way of Maha and himself, is almost child's play for Saravanan.
 From an old man to a posse of policemen, his victims are many and the mayhem is endless.
 But listlessness and dejection set in when Maha tells him that she is not in love with him.
 How he reacts to her revelation forms the rest of the story.

 Soundtrack

 The film's soundtrack was composed by Deva.